YahorSubach/byes-static-allocator/README.md

-# static vector allocator
+## static buffer allocator

-Primitive allocator that allows use vector on stack without dynamic allocation.
+Primitive buffer allocator.
+No deallocation.
+Just for cases when we need container interface for small data without heap allocation.